LambdAurora/lambdaurora.github.io/src/blog/2022/09/lap_sitting_and_curseforge.md

 		[Wildfire's Female Gender Mod](https://www.curseforge.com/minecraft/mc-mods/female-gender-fabric) - a mod that adds what it says: female player models.
 This is not inherently an issue, but what weirds me out is the over-the-top animated bouncing breasts to player models.
 Without the animtation it's totally fine.
 	</li>
 	<li>
-		[Asian Expansion](https://www.curseforge.com/minecraft/mc-mods/asian-expansion) - an overtly racist mod which adds straw hats, rice crops and straw-hatted rice-farming villagers, as well as edible bats and dogs, and racist iconography in the form of the mod icon (which was removed from the page due to a previous report, but is still present in the mod itself).
+		~~[Asian Expansion](https://www.curseforge.com/minecraft/mc-mods/asian-expansion) - an overtly racist mod which adds straw hats, rice crops and straw-hatted rice-farming villagers, as well as edible bats and dogs, and racist iconography in the form of the mod icon (which was removed from the page due to a previous report, but is still present in the mod itself).~~
+		*Update: the mod has finally been removed!
+[Here's an archive of the page for posterity.](https://archive.ph/edXZe)*
 	</li>
 </ul>